-This is a Web version of our 28-page printed informational booklet.
+This is a Web version of 28-page printed informational booklet.
 You may order printed copies via our Store.

 The Weston A. Price Foundation

 Life in all its splendor is Mother Nature obeyed.

 –Weston A. Price, DDS